-All enrolling International Students requesting an I-20 document in order to obtain an F-1 student visa must prepay tuition, room and board costs, less any academic scholarships awarded by the college.
+All enrolling International Students requesting an I-20 document to obtain an F-1 student visa must prepay tuition, room, board, and student insurance costs, less any academic scholarships awarded by the college.
 Payment for each full academic year (fall and spring term charges) must be received no later than 45 days prior to the first day of the fall term of each academic year.

-Please refer to Business Office and Student Billing Information for the 2021-2022 charges.
+Please refer to Business Office and Student Billing Information for the 2023-2024 charges.
 Student Charges are subject to change each academic year for all enrolled students.
 Historically, charges for tuition, room and board have increased between 2% and 5% annually.

-Refund Policy for Matriculated Students Who Withdraw
+Tuition Credit Policy for Matriculated Students Who Withdraw

 All tuition credits are determined by the Business Office.
 Since students 18 years of age and older have legal majority status, refund checks are payable to those students.
 The tuition credit policy takes into account the fact that Austin College made its commitment to a student for teaching and operating expenses at the time of admission.
 Space for enrollment that is vacated after class work begins cannot be filled for the remainder of the term.
-Students who are placed on disciplinary suspension during the term will not receive a credit except for unused room and board.
+Students who are placed on disciplinary suspension during the term will not receive tuition credit.